PUGEA/bit-mapping/README.md

 To build the index of the reference transcriptome, please run the following command:
 > bmap index -r ref.fa -c max_code_len

 The max_code_len is the maximum length of hash code length of reference transcriptome, which is specified by users.
-Its value is 128 bits in our example index data.When building the index of the reference, users have to specify the maximum length of the hash code.
+Its value is 128 bits in our example index data.
+When building the index of the reference, users have to specify the maximum length of the hash code.
 Once the index is produced, it can be used to other datasets with the same settings.
 Note that the given length of the hash codes cannot exceed that of the index, or you should re-produce the index for longer length.
 Please make sure the index folder is under your current working directory.

 To run the mapping phase, run the command as follows:

 >bmap mapping -c code_len -t tolerance -p thread_num -I read_1.fastq -i read_2.fastq -o res.sam

 This is the command for paired-end reads. read_1.fastq is the first mates of the paired-end reads, read_2.fastq is the second mates paired-end reads, and res.sam is the output sam file. code_len is the specified length of hash code of reads.
 For n bp reads, the maximum value of code_len is:

 > n - length of region-searching part - length of skipping part - length of ignored part - length of k-mer + 1

 ## Simulated data